SHarrison00/finetuning_llms_with_conditioning/README.md

 ### Data

-To fine-tune the LM, we use randomly sampled sentences from the diverse data set the Pile (Gao et al., 2021).
+To fine-tune the LLMs, we use randomly sampled sentences from the diverse data set the Pile (Gao et al., 2021).
 To ensure data compatibility with the LM, we exclude data sources that contain noncompatible content.
 This content includes coding and multi-lingual information from sources such as
 GitHub and EuroParl.
 We take a 2% sample from the remaining data sources.
 The sample is processed by removing special characters; adding an <|endoftext|> token to the end of each sentence; and removing short, low-quality sentences.
 Control tokens for toxicity; <|toxic|> and <|nontoxic|>; and sentiment; <|pos|>
 and <|neg|>; are pre-pended to the processed sentences, based on the classification provided by Detoxify and VADER, respectively.
 Classifier tokens are not added to a random 1% of the sampled sentences to maintain alignment with the LM, as per Korbak et al. (2023).
 The resulting training data set is comprised of 800K sentences, and 25M tokens.